jonathanyang7/adaptive-nowcasting/README.md

 Now or Never

-Analysis on if Google Trends data can improve nowcasts of tourism statistics, built with R and numerous statistical concepts (ARIMA, Kendall's Tau, Shapiro-Wilk).
+Analysis on if Google Trends data can improve nowcasts of tourism statistics, built with R and statistical concepts (ARIMA, Kendall's Tau, Shapiro-Wilk).

 ## Project Screen Shot